harvardartmuseums/api-docs/sections/annotation.md

 - Meta - means the annotation was generated using machine processing
 - Microsoft Cognitive Services - means the annotation was generated using machine processing
 - Mistral - means the annotation was generated using machine processing
+- Qwen - means the annotation was generated using machine processing

 **model** describes the model used for machine generated annotations